guoyu511/funnyp/docs/index.md

 If there is any proxy server exists, they will also be started.

-> Funnyp use WebSocket to inspect requests in real time, so you need a browser which supported it.
+Notice that funnyp use WebSocket to inspect requests in real time, so you need a browser which supported it.

 ## Server Management